 The key observations related to this question are:

-- The lack of skilled people is seen as the most common barrier to AI-enablement success (53.8%), with this higher than both competing priorities for resources and additional costs.
+- The lack of skilled people is seen as the most common barrier to AI adoption in ITSM (53.8%), with this higher than both competing priorities for resources and additional costs.
 Please note that this is potentially based on the responses of the respondents that have already implemented AI-enabled capabilities, those that plan to, and those that have no plans.

 - Legacy IT applications and infrastructure are considered a barrier by 40% of respondents.